- Robert Altman's "M*A*S*H," premieres.

 POINT: Teeny Bopper Magazines like Tiger Beat spewed bubble gum all over magazine racks in the stores.
 As hard as I tried to get away from the bubble-gummers, they came out in force.
 It wasn't enough that this stuff practically dominated television, but these horrible teen idols had records too!
 Tiger Beat was actually quite ingenious in its design; it was more like a giant scrapbook which appealed to teenage girls.
 The covers were generally overloaded with info, cropped photos, wild color, and opportunities galore with promos like "dream dates" and "tours of their homes".

-COUNTERPOINT: Us guys on the home front of course resented these teen idols without once taking into consideration the hell these guys must have been going through.
+An after thought: Us guys on the home front of course resented these teen idols without once taking into consideration the hell these guys must have been going through.
 Some started off as child stars and became heartthrob sensations once they entered into their teen years.
 Perhaps David Cassidy liked Led Zeppelin and preferred to be jamming on stage with Jimmy Page.

 I had to seek comfort in magazines more suited to my tastes like Rolling Stone.
 A year later, I'd be digesting mags like "Creem" and "Circus" that chronicled the albums, tours, and lives of heavy rock stars.
 Fortunately, these weren't gossip mags, but contained photos, tour info, and interviews as well as album reviews and articles about the bands.